BoltzExchange/boltz-client/docs/grpc.md

 #### RefundSwap

 Refund a failed swap manually.
-This is only required when no refund address has been set or the daemon has no wallet for the currency.
+This is only required when no refund address has been set or the the swap does not have an associated wallet.

 | Request | Response |
 | ------- | -------- |